nyorain/vil/readme.md

 With that out of the way, there is nothing per se wrong with using the layer in retail products and games you have not written yourself.
-As long as you don't expect us to make it to work or distribute the results in any form.
+As long as you don't expect us to make it to work or distribute the results.
 When you can point out what *exactly* is causing the layer to crash with a specific game or fix a problem inside the layer to allow using it with a retail product, we definitely want to hear of it.
 But additional code paths